parag1604/Non-Parameteric/README.md

 ## Theory

-Please note that the theory corresponding to the codes are hosted on [[link]]
+Please note that the theory corresponding to the codes is hosted on [[link]]

 ## Python Environment Setup

-Ensure the following is installed in your pyhton environment:
+Ensure the following is installed in your python environment:

 - Numpy - required for vectorized operations
 - Scikit-learn - For loading the IRIS dataset